Are you looking for ferrets for adoption?

 The second interview will happen in the ferret shelter.
 There you will meet a few ferrets, both genders and ages and you will see which ferret suits you best.
 You will have a chance to pick a ferret based on his personality and energy level.
 Listen to advice people who work in shelters share with you.
 They only want what is best for every ferret in their shelter so they will do their best to pick the best human for the ferret.

 Some ferret shelters require a donation.
 I think that is a good idea because a donation is another proof you can do to show how serious you are.
 Also, you are helping that ferret shelter to get groceries and other ferret supplies needed to stay alive and help other ferrets in their ownership.
 This is a great way to show support and help because most shelters need our help.

 Before You Adopt A Ferret

 Adopting a ferret is great, but before you decide to adopt a ferret, you need to think about it long and hard.
-Just like every other pet, ferrets have needs and you are responsible for him the moment he steps into your home.
-So, think about the ferret, about you, your family, roommates, and your living style.
+Just like every other pet, ferrets have needs and you are responsible the moment he steps into your home.
+So, think about the ferret, about you, your family, your roommates, and your living style.
 Make sure this is the right decision for you and eventually for the ferret.
 So, what can you do before making that step: